 Associate Professor Yolanda Manora joined the faculty of the Department of English in the Fall of 2003 after receiving her Ph.D. in English, along with a certificate in Women’s Studies, from Emory University.
 An affiliated faculty member in the Departments of Gender Studies and African American Studies, she has also taught classes in the Department of American Studies.

-In addition to serving for several years as the faculty advisor/chapter sponsor for the Department's chapter of Sigma Tau Delta, the International English Honor Society, Dr. Manora has also served as the Director of Undergraduate Studies in English.
+Dr. Manora was the faculty advisor/chapter sponsor for the Department's chapter of Sigma Tau Delta, the International English Honor Society, for several years.
+She currently serves as the Director of Undergraduate Studies in English.

 "Transgressive Tendencies or The Case for 'The Wrong Man': Narrative Strategies and Scenes of Passing in Nella Larsen's Allen Semi Short Story."
 Short Story 18.2, (Fall 2010/2011): 55-70.

 "What You Looking At Me For?
 I Didn't Come to Stay: Displacement, Disruption, and Black Female Subjectivity in Maya Angelou's I Know Why the Caged Bird Sings," I Know Why the Caged Bird Sings.
 Ed.
 Mildred R. Mickle.
 Pasadena, CA: Salem, 2010.
 192-210.